 On her Dynasty character, Cristal Flores:

-Now spread across billboards all over L.A., Cristal's beauty look is pure glamour—a slick side-swept 'do and a smoky eye.
+Cristal's beauty look is pure glamour—a slick side-swept 'do and a smoky eye.
 "As far as Cristal goes, I kind of consider it putting on war paint in the morning," Kelley explains of her character's makeup look.
 "She operates in a world I don't know much about.
 I like to see her in that way—she's not just vain."

 On paring down her beauty routine:

-For her own beauty look, Kelley explains that these days, she opts for minimal makeup and doesn't have a lot of time to look as glamorous as Cristal does.
+For her own beauty look, Kelley explains that these days, she opts for minimal makeup and doesn't have a lot of time to look as glamorous as Cristal did.
 When she does her own makeup, she says, "it's a more realistic version of myself, more pared down.
 I want to look more natural in my off-time."

 In addition to not having the time to devote to getting done up, Kelley describes a shift in perception that has come with age and a desire to strip down.
 "I used to go straight to the concealer," says Kelley.
 "These days I've been embracing the dark circles around my eyes.
 I've just been open to it and trying not to conceal anything."